-On October 19, 2012 the Company's 65 pilots were certified as a union by the Canadian Industrial Relations Board.
+On October 19, 2012 65 of the Company's pilots were certified as a union by the Canadian Industrial Relations Board.
+As of the date hereof, 76 of the Company's pilots are certified as a union by the Canadian Industrial Relations Board.
 The National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW - Canada) was certified as the bargaining agent for the Company's pilots.
-The Company expects to negotiate a collective agreement with the pilots' union in 2013.
+The Company entered into a five year collective agreement with the union representing the Company's pilots.
+The pilots ratified the agreement in July 2013.
 Currently, none of the Company's other employees are unionized.
 The maintenance of a productive and efficient labour environment and the successful negotiation of a collective bargaining agreement cannot be assured.
 Protracted and extensive work stoppages or labour disruptions such as strikes or lockouts could have a material adverse effect on the Company's business, results of operations or financial condition.